Sockstress: Effects of the attacks

 If the attacks are successful in initiating perpetually stalled connections, the connection table of the server can quickly be filled, effectively creating a denial of service condition for a specific service.
-In many cases we have also seen the attacks consume significant amounts of event queues and system memory, which intensifies the effects of the attacks.
-The result of which has been systems that no longer have event timers for TCP communication, frozen systems, and system reboots.
+In many cases, we have also seen the attacks consume significant amounts of event queues and system memory, which intensifies the effects of the attacks.
+The result of this has been systems that no longer have event timers for TCP communication, frozen systems, and system reboots.
 The attacks do not require significant bandwidth.